Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks

 \subsection{Stage 2: Segmentation Network}

-After classification, we use deep neural network architectures designed for pixel segmentation, which we have adapted to 3 dimensional voxel segmentation, to identify star-forming voxels (SFVs) in stage 2 (S2).
-Two architechtures were tested here, U-Net \citep{ronneburger2015} and a variation of U-Net inspired by \cite{ZHANG2020} that uses IBs instead of standard convolutions (IUNet).
+After classification, we use deep neural network architectures designed for pixel segmentation, which we have adapted to 3D voxel segmentation, to identify star forming voxels (SFVs) in stage 2 (S2).
+Two architechtures were tested here: U-Net \citep{ronneburger2015}, and a variation of U-Net motivated by \cite{ZHANG2020} that uses IBs instead of standard convolutions (IUNet).
 In early testing, U-net was plagued by false positives, and was abandoned in favor of the IUNet architecture presented in Figure \ref{fig:iunet}.
-As outlined in section~\ref{sec:data}, each star in a SFR is labelled by a 3$^3$ cube centered on the particles host cell; a star particle is represented by 27 cells in a $64^3$ box, so the data is extremely biased.
+As outlined in section~\ref{sec:data}, each star in a SFR is labelled by 27 cells in a $64^3$ box, so the data is extremely biased.
 To deal with this bias, we use class weights in the cross entropy loss function, with $w = [1,9]$ for classes \{SFV, non-SFV(nSFV)\}.
-Several other weight combinations were tested: with $w=[1,>12]$, the predictions suffered from large swaths of SFV predictions, while $w = [1, <5]$, the output predictions collapse to nSFV for nearly all voxels and regions.
+As with $S1$, this value is the result of minimizing false positive results, while maximizing volumetric accuracy during a random search centered at $w = [1,8]$ as used in \citet{zhang2019}.
 As with the classifier networks, we use the Adam optimizer with $L_2$ regularization using $\lambda = 10^{-5}$.
 We use an initial learning rate of $5\times10^{-3}$ with the same learning rate plateau adaptation method as S1.

-The input is the $64^3$ region as prepared in section~\ref{sec:networks-s1} with the same input fields as $S1$.
+IUNet functions similarly to an autoencoder, replacing fully connected layers with convolutional IB.
 The encoding branch reduces dimensionality via max pooling while increasing the number of channels via concatenation and convolution operations until the lower bottleneck, where the process is reversed in the decoding branch.
 The encode and decode layers are connected by concatenating the encode output to the decode input at a given layer.
-Finally, the output is reduced to two classes, representing nSFV and SFV, for each voxel in the region.
+Finally, the output is reduced to two channels, representing nSFV and SFV, for each voxel in the region.